 - Middle level – heightened or intermediate level of scrutiny

 Under certain circumstances, government action involving minority or politically powerless groups of individuals will be subjected to something between a rational basis standard and a strict scrutiny standard.
-Sex is one classification which is entitled to this heightened scrutiny.
+Sex is one classification to which this heightened scrutiny is applied.
 To fall under this standard, the class affected must be able to show a history of discrimination impacted it; that the classification frequently has no bearing on their contributions to society or ability to perform; and that the class exhibits obvious and immutable or distinguishing characteristics that define them as a discrete group.
 When government makes decisions, or takes action affecting groups entitled to an intermediate level of scrutiny, it must show the classification:

 - serves important governmental objectives; and

 - uses the least discriminatory means to achieve the objective.

 For example, this standard applied when women sought admission to Virginia’s only single-sex college, Virginia Military Institute.

 In Equal Protection disputes brought by transgender students, there is generally disagreement over the level of review to apply as between the rational basis and heightened scrutiny standards.
 Thus far, courts have found that the heightened scrutiny review applies either because decisions relating to transgender students’ use of sex segregated facilities are based on sex or because transgender individuals’ meet the factors necessary to entitle them as a class to enjoy this heightened level of review.
 In other words, these lower courts generally agree that when school districts or other governmental entities make decisions or take actions which limit a transgender student’s rights, they must be prepared to show this serves important governmental objectives or uses the least discriminatory means to achieve the objective.